GAB644/GAB644/README.md

 <h3>Hi, im <b>GAB644</b></h3>
-i draw and code. but i dont code a lot, and i code just for fun.
+i draw and code. but i just dont code a lot, and i code just for fun.
 <br><a href="https://sites.google.com/view/gab644/information"><b>More Information about me</b></a>